 - BNPL goes beyond e-commerce.
 BNPL services seem to have no limits when it comes to transforming payments in new consumer sectors.
 Travel and ticketing are experiencing a surge in fly now, pay later, while restaurants are seeing a rise in eat now, pay later.
 One especially interesting area to watch for alternative payment opportunities is in the world of HealthTech.
 Akshay Garg, CEO of the Indonesia-based BNPL service Kredivo, explains how, “when it comes to expensive medical procedures, many people face the tough choice of creating a huge amount of debt for themselves or forgoing the procedure altogether.
 Buy now, pay later could lessen the burden of this decision for many by creating a payment schedule that works for each individual.”
 And finally, the emergence of B2B offerings of White Labeled BaaS solutions for BNPL platforms aims to bring further flexibility for both merchants and customers around the globe.

 - End-to-end payment gateways.
-To cash in on the opportunities out there for electronic payment processing software like Stripe, Venmo or Square, BNPL firms are increasingly focused on expanding their payment interface.
+To cash in on the opportunities out there for electronic payment processing software like Stripe, Venmo or Square, BNPL companies are increasingly focused on expanding their payment interface.
 Instead of just the BNPL use case, they now want to cover regular card payments as well, putting them in competition with payment gateways and acquirers.
 This would include both credit and noncredit options for users to choose for in-app and in-store payments, with an average return on assets for businesses of up to 7-9 percent.
 For Paidy in Japan, the BNPL service partnered with Visa in order to push for frictionless online and in-store shopping experiences that reach a wider audience – which just recently got acquired by PayPal in its race to claim a top spot in the pandemic-led boom.

 What the future holds for alternative payments